FREE delivery in the contiguous US!

 How Many Christmas Lights Do I Need?

-- For outdoor trees, use 100 mini lights or 50 C7 lights per vertical foot.
+- For trees, use 100 mini lights or 50 C7 lights per vertical foot.
 Use half that amount for thinner trees.

 Safety Tips